22nd Virginia Infantry Regiment

-The 22nd Virginia Infantry Regiment was an infantry regiment from the western Virginia that served in the Confederate States Army during the American Civil War.
+The 22nd Virginia Infantry Regiment was an infantry regiment from western Virginia that served in the Confederate States Army during the American Civil War.
 Its commander was George S. Patton Sr., the grandfather of World War II General George S. Patton.

 Organization

 22nd Infantry Regiment, formerly known as the 1st Kanawha Regiment, was organized and accepted into Confederate service in July 1861.
 Its members were from the counties of Jackson, Kanawha, Putnam, Fayette, Monroe, Craig, Nicholas, Alleghany, Wyoming, Greenbrier, Clay, Putnam, Roane, Greene and Boone.